bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ### How it uses CEL

-Because you've already learned [how CEL works](#how-does-cel-work), you can probably extrapolate how your application and Protovalidate use CEL.Your application:
+Because you've already learned [how CEL works](#how-does-cel-work), you can probably extrapolate how your application and Protovalidate use CEL.

+Your application:

 1. Depends on the Protovalidate library that supports its language.
 2. Creates a Protovalidate `Validator` (class or type provided the Protovalidate library).